nolemretaWxd/gd-song-proxy/README.md

 ## Usage
 * Clone this repository, then run `npm i` to install required libraries
+* Put your .mp3 songs in songs directory
+* Add songs to songInfo.json
 * Somehow patch the game to make requests to localhost instead of boomlings.com for getGJSongInfo.php
 ### Mod (the recommended method)
 (thanks to GD Programming Discord server for helping with this mod, I had no idea what was I trying to do)